rkaunismaa/CUDA/README.md

 [The Illinois-NVIDIA GPU Teaching Kit ](http://gputeachingkit.hwu.crhc.illinois.edu/)

 So now on KAUWITB, trying to compile Massively-Parallel/Chapter02/vector_add_benchmark, and I am getting that "No package 'opencv4' found" error ... looking at previous notes, the fix was to run "sudo apt install libopencv-dev", so I tried that and yeah that error goes away ... but why do I keep running into this problem??

+## Friday, January 24, 2025

+Trying to compile on the kitchen computer, and am getting the same "No package 'opencv4' found" error message!